 The good news, from last week is that, nationally, the rate of positive PCRs tests has gone down.
 This last week there were an estimated 507 positive tests per 10,000 compared to the week before, which was 758.
 That means 5 in every 100 people tested are covid positive.
 About 1% of those testing positive die.

-Of course, this level of risk would no doubt be massively reduced if you are taking steps to boost your own immune system with a healthy diet including lots of berries, keeping fit and supplementing vitamin C, D, zinc, magnesium and other antioxidants.
+Of course, this level of risk would no doubt be massively reduced if you are taking steps to boost your own immune system with a healthy diet including lots of berries, keeping fit and supplementing vitamin C, D, What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…, What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and other antioxidants.

 Stay well.
 Stay free.
 Patrick